IBM/watson-discovery-ui/README.md

 [![Build Status](https://travis-ci.org/rhagarty/disco-ui.svg?branch=master)](https://travis-ci.org/rhagarty/disco-ui)

 # Develop a fully featured web app built on the Watson Discovery Service

 In this Code Pattern, we walk you through a working example of a web application that queries and manipulates data from the Watson Discovery Service.
-This web app contains multiple components that can provide you with a blueprint to follow when you develop your own applications.
+This web app contains multiple UI components that you can use as a blueprint for developing your own Watson Discovery Service applications.

-The main benefit of using the Watson Discovery Service is to take advantage of its powerful analytics engine that provides cognitive enrichments and insights into your data.
+The main benefit of using the Watson Discovery Service is its powerful analytics engine that provides cognitive enrichments and insights into your data.
 This app provides examples of how to showcase these enrichments through the use of filters, lists and graphs.
 The key enrichments that we will focus on are:

-* Entities
+* Entities - people, companies, organizations, cities, and more.
-* Categories
-* Concepts
-* Keywords
-* Sentiment
+* Categories - classification of the data into a hierarchy of categories up to 5 levels deep.
+* Concepts - identified general concepts that aren't necessarily referenced in the data.
+* Keywords - important topics typically used to index or search the data.
+* Sentiment - the overall positive or negative sentiment of each document.

 For this Code Pattern, we will be using data that contains reviews of Airbnb properties located in the Austin, TX area.

+When the reader has completed this Code Pattern, they will understand how to:
+* 1
+* 2
+* 3
+* 4

 ![](doc/source/images/architecture.png)